Springwolf - required fields

 Servers (required)

 The Server object provides metadata to help the reader understand the protocol, version, login details and more (see AsyncAPI Server Object).
+Any name (kafka-server in the example) can be chosen.

 An AsyncAPI document can contain more than one server, but it's not common.